This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a fever or chills.

-- Your wound looks more bruised or there is new bruising on the side of your leg or arm.
+- Your procedure area looks more bruised, or there is new bruising on the side of your leg or arm.

 - You have nausea or are vomiting.

 - Your skin is itchy, swollen, or you have a rash.